 Here’s the new Wilwood Master and Proportioning valve:

 The brake upgrade was pretty smooth and straightforward, and the car now stops like a modern car.
 When it comes to brakes, my opinion is that there is no such thing as overkill.
 A good set of brakes calibrated correctly is a must have whether you’ve got a daily driver or a track-ready racer.
+I’m really happy with my overhaul to the brakes.

 Ever since I have had my Mustang, I always wished that it sat just a little lower than it did.
 I wanted the perfect stance, and I feel like I achieved that upon completing the Shelby drop.
 The car now sits perfectly level from the front to the back, and the wheels/tires properly fill the wheel wells.